FRONTIERS

 2:45 PM–3:30 PM

-Breakout Panels
+Breakout Sessions

-Panel Discussion – Resilience and Small Firms: Challenges and Advantages of Small Firms in a World of Change
+Panel Discussion: Resilience and Small Firms: Challenges and Advantages of Small Firms in a World of Change

 What are the unique advantages and challenges faced by small firms in a world of constant change and disruption?
 Small firms can be agile and can change course quickly to take advantage of new opportunities.
 But their access to capital or other resources may be limited, relative to larger firms, making it difficult to withstand bad shocks.
-We will discuss how small firms build resiliency, from building supply chain networks to tapping new markets.
+We will discuss how small firms build resilience, from building supply chain networks to tapping new markets.

 PANELISTS